 We will not yield to blackmail from the president of the United States, noting that Texas public schools get $10 billion in federal funds over a two-year budget.

-What are they gonna do?
+Well, what are they going to do?

 It's pretty interesting.

-Anyway, so Barack Obama said if schools don't knuckle down and force girls showering with boys and force eight-year-old girls to have to endure boys coming into their bathroom, he's taking money from the poorest of the poor.
+Anyway, so Barack Obama said if schools don't knuckle down and force girls showering with boys and force eight-year-old girls to have to adore boys coming into their bathroom, he's taking money from the poorest of the poor.

 The president of the United States will be ending the free breakfast, free lunch program.

-You got a standing ovation for saying it.
+He got a standing ovation for saying it.

 You know, I know this is not, you're probably thinking, why are we dealing with this issue?